mmaeusezahl/python-windows-surfstick-guide/README.md

 downloading **unpack**  the `*.rar` file, then unpack the `*.zip` file inside.

-Inside the zip file you'll find a `Setup.exe` and a `data.bin`. **Don't install it unless you really want the UTPS software** (which you probably shouldn't because it [used to have severy security issues](https://www.cvedetails.com/cve/CVE-2014-8358/) and is not actively maintained to my knowledge)! **For this guide we'll just install the drivers out of the whole software package.**
+Inside the zip file you'll find a `Setup.exe` and a `data.bin`. **Don't install it unless you really want the whole UTPS software** (which you probably shouldn't because it [used to have severy security issues](https://www.cvedetails.com/cve/CVE-2014-8358/) and is not actively maintained to my knowledge)! **For this guide we'll just install the drivers out of the whole software package.** (Side note: I don't know about any security issues with the drivers themselves as they are also rather old too, but at least there are no publicly known vulnerabilities.)

 Therefore extract the `data.bin` and find the